josiah-d/eeg_analyis_affective_music/README.md

 ## Conclusions

 The null hypothesis can be rejected indicating that when affective music is played it causes brain wave changes that are detectible by an EEG.
+More specifically, each electrode can be used to assess whether affective music is being listened to.
+However, these results only pertain to when EEG data is used in aggregate across numerous subjects and trials.
+This conclusion may not apply at the individual level.

 ---